 - Make sure they’re chilled when you dip them.
 It will make the process MUCH easier!
 The chocolate will set up more quickly and the peanut butter balls will hold their shape when you dip and tap the excess warm chocolate.

 - Add shortening if using chocolate chips.
-If you can’t find the Ghirardelli wafers, you certainly can use chocolate chips, or even almond bark.
-Since chocolate chips are necessarily made for melting, this is where you can add a tablespoon of shortening or butter into the chocolate to thin it out a little bit, making the dipping process easier.
+If you can’t find the Ghirardelli wafers, you certainly can use chocolate chips or even almond bark.
+Since chocolate chips aren’t necessarily made for melting, this is where you can add a tablespoon of shortening or butter into the chocolate to thin it out a little bit, making the dipping process easier.

 - Reheat the chocolate if necessary.
 If the chocolate thickens up too much while you’re dipping, melt it again for a few seconds, until you reach the desired consistency.

-- You can decorate these with sprinkles, sea salt, or just drizzle some extra chocolate over top, like I did!
+- Add some extra decoration.
+You can decorate these with sprinkles, sea salt, or just drizzle some extra chocolate over top, like I did!

-- When you dip the balls in the chocolate make sure to tap off all the excess chocolate you can!
+- Remove excess chocolate.
+When you dip the balls in the chocolate make sure to tap off all the excess chocolate you can!
 Then when you place the dipped ball onto the parchment lined sheet, use a toothpick and drag it around the base of the ball so it doesn’t pool up at the bottom!